 27. DIRECTORS RESPONSIBILITY STATEMENT

-i) the preparation of annual accounts for the financial year ended 31 st March 2016the applicable accounting standards have been followed;
+i) The preparation of annual accounts for the financial year ended 31 st March 2016the applicable accounting standards have been followed;

-iii) the proper care has been taken for the maintenance of adequate records forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities; and
+iii) The proper care has been taken for the maintenance of adequate records forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities; and

 28. DISCLOSURE OF PARTICULAR WITH RESPECT TO CONSERVATION OF ENERGY TECHNOLOGYABSORPTION AND FOREIGN EXCHANGE EARNING AND OUTGO